OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 The configuration of the project, authentication, steps, and code is all complete.
 Now, it's time to see the code in action!

 1. Under **Runbooks**, you'll see the **ResourceGroup** runbook.
 Click **RUN**.
-2. Select the environment that you'd like to run the Runbook under and click the green **RUN** button.
+2. Select the environment that you'd like to run the runbook under and click **RUN**.

 ![](images/7.png)